hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/specifications/specifications.md

 ### In context

-Within a larger context, use the same spacing recommendation of 16px vertical gap between the pattern, filter elements, and data set.
+Within a larger context, use a 16px vertical gap between the filter elements, multi-selection pattern, and table.

 ![Spacing in context with other elements](/assets/patterns/multi-select-patterns/multi-select-in-context-spacing.png)

-## Basic layout
+## Layout

 In a basic example of a Table, place the selection pattern above the top-right corner of the Table.